Complex Social Systems

 - Deep uncertainty and “wicked” problems

-Dr Elsenbroich is computational social scientist.
-Her main research interests are in methods development, in particular methods for complexity social science and methodological and epistemological aspects of agent-based modelling and social simulation.
-She is interested in understanding decision mechanisms, in particular collective decision-making and context dependency of decisions.
+Corinna is a computational social scientist.
+Her main research interests are in methods development, in particular methods for complexity social science, and methodological and epistemological aspects of agent-based modelling and social simulation.

 Rihoux, B. and Ragin, C.C., 2009.
-Configurational comparative methods: Qualitative comparative analysis (QCA) and related techniques.
-Sage.
+Configurational comparative methods: qualitative comparative analysis (QCA) and related techniques.
+Sage Publishing.

 There are no formal entry requirements for this module.